-The Communication Arts and Literature Education major prepares you to be a high school or middle school English teacher as you complete significant coursework in English and education with additional coursework in Communication Studies.
-Because you complete the program during your undergraduate career, you take your English and education courses simultaneously, allowing you to make connections between the subject matter and the teaching strategies it requires.
+The communication arts and literature education major prepares you to be a high school or middle school English teacher as you complete significant coursework in English and education, with additional coursework in communication studies—making connections between the subject matter and the teaching strategies it requires.

-Why should I study communication arts and literature?
+Why should I study communication arts and literature education?

 What can I do with this degree?

 Get your Minnesota teaching license to teach middle school and high school English, including literature, writing, speech, journalism, and media studies.
 Our graduates have taught in: